 Many studies show a positive impact on stress through collaboration.
 Let’s look at the survey aimed at school teachers:

 - Teachers who collaborate often report higher levels of job satisfaction, increased confidence in their abilities, and a higher feeling of value.
 (Barshay 2014)

 - Teacher collaboration also reduces the sense of isolation and can reduce the workload by combing resources and focusing on common goals.
 (Hanover Research 2015)

 Being part of a team assists the team members to not only share their workload but also to inspire each other.
-Connecting with other team members can largely impact the levels of stress.
-It is because employees work better by connecting with coworkers who can share their difficulties as well as offer solutions.
+Connecting with other team members can broadly impact the levels of stress.
+It is because employees work better by uniting with coworkers who can share their difficulties and offer solutions.

 4. Teamwork Promotes Taking Risks

 A solo employee feels better about sticking to safer options.
 While he might play by the rules, but his sense of innovation will most likely suffer.

 However, upon being part of a good team, an employee feels more confident and secure to take the said risks.
 When people work within an effective team, they know that they have the necessary brainpower to look for different solutions.
 It enables people to think outside the box and come up with fresh ideas and innovations.